BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

     Watch out for __correct paths__ when working with mounts!
 All paths passed to the CityDB tool CLI have to be specified from the container's perspective.
 If you are not familiar with Docker volumes and bind mounts go through the [Docker volume guide](https://docs.docker.com/storage/volumes/){target="blank"}.

-In order to allocate a console for the container process, you must use the `docker run` options `-i` and `-t` together.
+In order to allocate an interactive console session for the container process, you must use the `docker run` options `-i` and `-t` together.
 This comes in handy, for instance, if you don't want to pass the password for the 3DCityDB connection on the command line but rather want to be prompted to enter it interactively on the console.
 You must use the `-p` option of the CityDB tool CLI without a value for this purpose as shown in the example below.

     docker run -i -t --rm --name citydb-tool \
         -v /my/data/:/data \